 Public Sector reforms

-Another move towards the demise of IR35 was the introduction of public sector reforms in April 2016.
+Another move towards the demise of IR35 was the announcement of public sector reforms in 2016 (effective April 2017).
 This placed the burden of deciding on whether workers were inside or outside IR35 with the Government Department or third-party agency.

 The result was a contractor exodus from the public sector.
 Some contractors have increased their ‘public sector’ rates by 20% to compensate for increased taxation.
 The Government argues it has resulted in many people securing workers’ rights.
 Will they use this argument to justify extending the changes to the private sector?